TylerTemp/SaintsField/README.md

 *   `string funcName=null` callback function.
 Must return either a `AdvancedDropdownList<T>` or a `IEnumerable<object>` (list/array etc.).
     When using on an `enum`, you can omit this parameter, and the dropdown will use the enum values as the dropdown items.
     When omitted, it will try to find all the static values from the field type.
+    You can use `../` to get upward callback/property for a callback
 *   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
 No use for non-list/array.
 *   AllowMultiple: No